ericrogers36/facets-poster-23-24/README.md

 ### Installation

-Instructions for installation will follow in due course.
+If (for some bizzare reason) you wish to create your own dobble cards (who *doesn't* want their own custom dobble cards!), instructions for installation will follow in due course.
+It may require a bit of cleanup on our end for there to be a usable version, so watch this space.
+Hopefully something will be up at some point.
+In the meantime, feel free to read over the code and our poster :)